MadLadSquad/MadLadSquadSite/monthly-newsletter/2025/August.md

 ### pkggen
 Development of pkggen is starting this month.

+### UntitledDBusUtils 2.0
+We fixed a number of issues with [UntitledDBusUtils](https://github.com/MadLadSquad/UntitledDBusUtils), including incorrect serialisation and deserialisation of certain data structures.

+Some small breaking changes were introduced, but adaptation should be easy for the most part.

 ## MadLadSquad / Heapforge
 ### MadLadSquad
 Since version 2.0 of the [UntitledImGuiFramework](https://github.com/MadLadSquad/UntitledImGuiFramework) 99% of the features we expect the framework to have are now provided, therefore, the